 Causes of Acne

 There are many causes of acne, but to cure them, you first need to understand this skin disorder.
+Acne can have a major impact on self-esteem and confidence.
+If you or a loved one suffer from acne, read on to understand the condition and treatment options that can help minimize its appearnace.

 Why Does Oily Skin Cause Acne?

-The Truth About The Causes of Acne
+The Truth About the Causes of Acne

 Some people say that eating particular foods can cause your skin to become irritated with acne.
-You may hear that eating fatty or greasy foods, or snacking on chocolate is harmful to your skin.
-However, this has never been proven and there are plenty of people in the world who have flawless skin and still eat french fries.
+You may hear that eating fatty or greasy foods or snacking on chocolate is harmful to your skin.
+However, this has never been proven, and there are plenty of people in the world who have flawless skin and still eat french fries.

-Furthering The Problems of Acne
+Furthering the Problems of Acne

 While there isn't one external issue that causes acne, there are a few external issues that can make it worse!
 Don't ever pick, squeeze, or scratch at your pimples.
 This will only hinder the healing process and make it much more difficult.
 Scarring may also occur.